 Our Board has undertaken a review of its composition, the composition of its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning the director's background, employment and affiliations, including family relationships, our Board has determined that each of Mr. von Emster, Dr. French, Mr. Kapoor, Dr. Klein and Mr. Nolet do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules and regulations of the SEC and the listing requirements and rules of Nasdaq.
 Our Board determined that Mr. Lis is not independent in light of the fact that he served as our Chief Executive Officer from September 2021 to March 2022.
 Mr. Martell was determined not to be independent as he currently serves as our President and Chief Executive Officer.
 Our Board further determined that Dr. Shizuru is not independent due to the fact that she provides non-employee consulting services to our company (See "Certain Relationships and Related Party Transactions-Dr. Shizuru Consulting Agreement" for additional information).
-In making these determinations, our Board considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock with respect to each non-employee director.
+In making these determinations, our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock with respect to each non-employee director.